 Other theories speculate that the formation was a foundation for a since-destroyed building or even a quarry for cutting stones.
 As Schoch put it, “Possibly the choice between natural and human-made isn’t simply either/or.“

-As for the monument’s age, Kimura’s original “10,000-year” estimate inspired doubt, simply because of its improbability.
+As for its age, Kimura’s original “10,000-year” estimate inspired doubt, simply because of its improbability.
 Some argue that it’s highly unlikely that such an ancient people would have the means to build such a structure.
 At any rate, the design and construction would be too complex and challenging for any civilization to accomplish.

 Preservation of the Yonaguni “Ruins”